From Venice to Murano

-This article looks at the small island of Murano which lies just 1.5 kilometres from the old city of Venice, Italy.
-Many of course who visit Venice will never see any of the other nearby islands, but that would be a mistake, and particularly so in the case of Murano.
-The reasons for featuring this island in this article are three fold:
+This article looks at the small island of Murano, which lies just 1.5 kilometres from the old city of Venice, Italy.
+Many of course who visit Venice will never see any of the other nearby islands, but that would be a mistake, particularly so in the case of Murano.
+The reasons for featuring this island in this article are threefold:

-Firstly, the character of Murano makes it a different experience to Venice for a visit.
-Second, the island is world famous for its glass manufacture.
+Firstly, the character of Murano makes it a different experience from Venice for a visit.
+Second, the island is world-famous for its glass manufacture.
 And third, Murano offers quite different and interesting possibilities as a base from which to explore Venice itself.

 The author booked four nights in a hotel on the island of Murano.
 All the photos on this page were taken during that visit in September 2014.